Jusonex/civ5-scripthook/README.md

 # Sid Meier’s Civilization 5: Scripthook
-It turned out that writing mods using the official CIV5 modding SDK is hard when multiplayer should be supported.
+It turned out that writing mods using the official CIV5 modding SDK is hard if multiplayer should be supported.
 For this reason, we were looking for an easier alternative.

 ## How it works